arkajitmandal/vsc-fluxside/readme.md

 Here a molecular system, described with a symmetric double well potential, is coupled to a unstructured dissipative solvent environment (described by Debye spectral density) a cavity radiation mode which is also coupled to a dissipative environment (described by Debye spectral density).

-Requires : Python 3, numpy
+Requires (no additional installation): Python 3, numpy This has been tested on M1 macs and Ht-condor based systems.

 In this repository there are three main codes,